Who Is This Credit Card Best For?

 How to Get the Most Out of This Card

-Besides making sure you meet the requirements to get the sign-up bonus, use your card for all purchases in the bonus categories.
-Use your card for all your business spending as well, but particularly any purchases you make that earn 3 points per $1.
+If you can afford to spend at least $5,000 per month for three months in a row to earn the generous new cardholder bonus, start with that.
+On a regular basis, use this card for all your business spending, but particularly any purchases you make that earn 3 points per $1.
 Since employee cards are offered at no additional cost, you can also get cards for employees and earn rewards on their business purchases.

 Use your points for travel, either by booking through the Chase Ultimate Rewards portal or by transferring to an airline or hotel partner.
 Before you transfer, however, make sure to check pricing for flights in the Chase portal as well.

 Read "Chase Ultimate Rewards Program: Your Complete Guide" to learn how to get even rewards value from this card.